Laurens Storm van 's Gravesande: Biography

 the colony.
 After the death of Hermanus Gelskerke, the Commander of Essequibo, Storm van 's Gravesande was appointed Commander of the colony on 13 April 1743.

 In 1745, Demerara was created as a separate colony, even though it was located on an unoccupied part of Essequibo, because the people from the province of Holland wanted to settle there and Essequibo was part of Zeeland.
 Demerara was initially governed from Essequibo.
 In 1750 he appointed his son Jonathan as Commander of Demerara.
-After a conflict with the West India Company, he left for the Netherlands, but was reappointed as Director General of Essequibo and Demerara in 1752.
+After a conflict with the WIC, he left for the Netherlands, but was reappointed as Director General of Essequibo and Demerara in 1752.

 In Demerara he instituted an open-door policy.
 He befriended Gedney Clarke, a Barbados merchant and plantation owner who owned many plantations and had many contacts.
 In 1755, Clarke requested political representation, therefore as separate administration for Demerara was established of the island of Borsselen.
 The colony of Demerara started to flourish.
 In 1763, a slave uprising took place in neighbouring Berbice.
 Governor van 's Gravesande formed an alliance with the Amerindian tribes and prevented the uprising from spreading to his colonies.

 In 1763, he asked to be replaced, and repeated the request in 1766 and 1770, until he was finally replaced on 27 November 1772.
 On 14 August 1775, Laurens Storm van 's Gravesande died on his plantation Soesdyke.